 The three major credit bureaus in the United States are Equifax, Experian and TransUnion.
-There are several likely reasons why you might need to contact one of these companies, and they sure don’t make it easy to get in touch with someone on the telephone.
+There are several likely reasons why you might need to contact one of these companies, but they sure don’t make it easy to get in touch with someone on the telephone.

 Below you will find the contact info for each US consumer reporting agency, including important phone numbers, mailing and website addresses.